Default S3 method

 exact

 Logical indicating whether to compute exact Shapley values.
-Currently only available for stats::lm(), xgboost::xgboost(), and lightgbm::lightgbm() objects.
-Default is FALSE.
-Note that setting exact = TRUE will return explanations for each of the stats::terms() in an stats::lm() object.
+Currently only supported for stats::lm(), xgboost::xgboost(), and lightgbm::lightgbm() objects (binary/regression only — multiclass is not yet supported).
+Passing exact = TRUE for any other model type issues a warning and falls back to the Monte Carlo approximation.
+Note that exact = TRUE for stats::lm() returns explanations for each of the stats::terms() in the model.
 Default is FALSE.

 Value